SAS Institute. The Power to Know

 Example

 In the following example, there are three unprompted filters: Repeat Buyer, Midwest Region, and Southwest Region.
-These filters contain hard-coded values for implementing restrictions.
-Note the compound nature of the filter associations.
-The query is filtered to produce new buyers from either the Midwest or Southwest regions.
+The retrieved data is filtered to produce new buyers from either the Midwest or Southwest regions.

 ( ('Midwest Region'n) OR